getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 But, importantly, we've greatly simplified *all the other stuff* going on, because now we just set up **objects** linked to each other, without needing all the cruft and confusion of things that look (but don't behave!) like classes, with constructors and prototypes and `new` calls.

-Ask yourself: if I can get the same functionality with OLOO style code as I do with "class" style code, but OLOO is simpler and has less things to think about, isn't OLOO better?
+Ask yourself: if I can get the same functionality with OLOO style code as I do with "class" style code, but OLOO is simpler and has less things to think about, **isn't OLOO better**?

 Let's examine the mental models involved between these two snippets.